Tesla charging time differences by model

 - Theoretical range according to EPA standard, with which the vehicle is advertised.
 The EPA measurement standard is relatively realistic compared to the WLTP standard and the totally unrealistic NEFZ standard.

-- Realistic range / consumption taking into account the rim size and other factors.
+- Realistic range / consumption considering the rim size and other factors.

-- How many kilometres of range can be charged on the Supercharger within 30 minutes under ideal conditions.
+- How many kilometers of range can be charged on the Supercharger within 30 minutes under ideal conditions.

-Link to the table: https://teslike.com/range/ (on the website the values in kilometres are a little bit further down).
+Link to the table: https://teslike.com/range/ (on the website the values in kilometers are a little further down).